Table of Contents

 You can also wear loose crepe shirts with floral prints with your shorts in summer.
 It keeps you cool and cozy.

 Young women can try crepe veils or lehengas as parts of cultural dresses.
-Vibrant crepe scarves are always sophisticated.
+Vibrant crepe scarves are always sophisticated for formal events.

-Future of crepe fabric in the Fashion industry
+What are the future of crepe in the Fashion industry ?

 A fabric like a crepe has less chance of being off the trend anytime soon.
 Each country considers this fabric in its own way.
 The craze for this fabric is growing every year.